Foyle's War series 1: "Eagle Day"

-Cast and Characters
+Cast and characters

-Andrew Foyle is assigned duty flying low altitude missions in a brand-new Supermarine Spitfire, to help calibrate the new British technology of RDF (radar) and finds himself embroiled in the cover-up of a suicide scandal.
+Andrew Foyle is assigned to fly low-altitude missions in a brand-new Supermarine Spitfire, to help calibrate the new British technology of RDF (radar) and finds himself embroiled in the cover-up of a scandal.
 During the investigation, it is revealed that Andrew became a nominal member of the British Communist Party in 1938, while attending Oxford, in reaction to the events of the Spanish Civil War.
-Milner now walks without the use of a cane, but still has a noticeable limp.
+Milner now walks without the use of a cane but still has a noticeable limp.
 It is revealed that Foyle's wife died "eight years ago", making her death sometime around 1932.
-He also speaks to his son about volunteering for service in the first war, becoming a private, serving in France for three years, being promoted, and that he had killed during combat.
+He also tells his son about his volunteering for service in the first war, serving in France for three years, being promoted and that he had killed people.

-Background and Production
+Background and production

-Eagle Day, or Adlertag in German, refers to 13 August 1940, the first day of Unternehmen Adlerangriff ("Operation Eagle Attack"), when the Germans attacked radar stations in Britain.
+Eagle Day, or Adlertag in German, refers to 13 August 1940, the first day of Unternehmen Adlerangriff (Operation Eagle Attack), when the Germans attacked radar stations in Britain.
 In this episode, it is represented when a bomb hits the radar station while Foyle was walking outside it.